 One of the most unique ways to hear music in Nashville is at a songwriters show.
 Typically called a “writers night,” songwriters are put somewhere they are not used to being — in the spotlight.
 Several singer/songwriters will play ‘in-the-round’ as they sit on stage accompanied only by a microphone, a guitar, and their immense talent.
 These shows can be found in small, intimate clubs all over town, including the famous The Bluebird Cafe in Green Hills and downtown’s The Listening Room Cafe.

 Honoring musicians from stars to studio players that represent all genres of music, the Musicians Hall of Fame and Museum is housed in the Nashville Municipal Auditorium.
 From Hank Williams, Sr. to the Red Hot Chili Peppers, Motown to Southern Rock – there is truly something of interest to everyone.
 Pay homage to the Man in Black at The Johnny Cash Museum located on 3rd Avenue.
 Featuring the most comprehensive collection of Johnny Cash artifacts and memorabilia in the world, this is THE Cash venue to visit for all ages.
 Just upstairs is The Patsy Cline Museum which holds never before seen artifacts from the songstress.
 Then stroll up to the George Jones on 2nd Avenue, which offers visitors a never-before-seen look into the life and career of the musical icon.
 The Glen Campbell Museum is right up the street on 2nd Avenue and features never-before-seen artifacts from Glen’s early years on the farm in Arkansas through his climb to super-stardom, including many of his guitars, instruments, and stage clothes.
 Also, you need to see Madame Tussauds Nashville!
-The world-famous family friendly wax attraction will provide an interactive experience, allowing you to step into immersive iconic scenes and musical performances that cannot be found anywhere else.
+The world-famous family-friendly wax attraction will provide an interactive experience, allowing you to step into immersive iconic scenes and musical performances that cannot be found anywhere else.

 Three U.S. Presidents call Tennessee home: Andrew Jackson, James K. Polk, and Andrew Johnson.
 You can revisit the past at Andrew Jackson’s Hermitage: Home of the People’s President.
 Polk is buried on the grounds of the historic State Capitol building in downtown Nashville.